A better future for and through design text with images of leaves, butterflies and larva

 WHAT WE DO

-Theory, practice, and community: co-creating the future we want
+Theory, practice, and making: co-creating the future we want

 DesignShifts was started as a small content series asking big questions.
-We wanted to explore how we can Shift design to better serve people and the planet through theory, practice, and community.
+We wanted to explore how we can Shift perspectives, processes, and the purpose of design in order to better serve people and the planet.

 • “Remember to imagine and craft the worlds you cannot live without, just as you dismantle the ones you cannot live within.”